 The following classifications are applicable:

-Maritime Coastal area: the nomenclature is based on the Geonomenclature (the country nomenclature for the external trade statistics of the Community and statistics of trade between Member States, originally drawn up by the Council Regulation (EEC) N°1736/75) in force in the year to which the data refer.
+Maritime Coastal area: the nomenclature is based on the Geonomenclature: the country nomenclature for the external trade statistics of the Community and statistics of trade between Member States, based on Commission Implementing Regulation (EU) 2020/1470 of 12 October 2020 in force in the year to which the data refer (GENOM).

-Ports: the codes used are the official UN/LOCODEs, when they exist.
-If a port does not have an official UN/LOCODE a provisional (numeric) code is attributed to the port.
-As soon as an official UN/LOCODE is attributed by the United Nations Economic Commission for Europe (UNECE) to the port at the request of the competent national authority, the provisional (numeric) code is replaced by the final official one.
-In exceptional cases (see for example one-port transport or special aggregation for minor ports) permanent numeric codes are attributed to special locations or activities.
+Ports: The codes used are the official UN/LOCODEs, when they exist.
+If a port does not have an official UN/LOCODE, a code found to be used unofficially is attributed to the port.
+In exceptional cases (see, for example, one-port transport or special aggregation for minor ports), permanent numeric codes are attributed to special locations or activities.
 The code list of UN/LOCODE is available by country on the UNECE website.
 According to the relevant directive, Eurostat draws up a list of ports, coded and classified according to countries and maritime coastal areas.
 The list of ports is included in implementing legal acts and as such is published in the Official Journal of the European Union (the "official" list).
-The most recent list of ports published in the Official Journal is found in Commission Decision (EU) 2018/1007
+The most recent list of ports published in the Official Journal is found in Commission Decision (EU) 2018/1007.

-Nationality of registration of vessels: the nomenclature used is the Geonomenclature (the country nomenclature for the external trade statistics of the Community and statistics of trade between Member States, originally drawn up by the Council Regulation (EEC) N°1736/75) in force in the year to which the data refer.
+Nationality of registration of vessels: the nomenclature is based on the Geonomenclature: the country nomenclature for the external trade statistics of the Community and statistics of trade between Member States, based on Commission Implementing Regulation (EU) 2020/1470 of 12 October 2020 in force in the year to which the data refer (GENOM).

 The type of ship classification is harmonised with an internationally agreed International Classification of Ship by Type (ICST).